 The R1T harnesses cameras, lidar, radar, and ultrasonic sensors to keep you and yours safe on the road.

 Another huge milestone in these electronic adventure machines is level three autonomy.
 This lets you turn your primary focus on vehicle life while the truck takes care of the road.

 Though accidents in a Rivian seem impossible, Rivian aims for an IIHS Top Safety Pick Plus as well as a 5 star NHTSA crash test rating.

 With no explosive fuel, a wide, low centred stance, and plenty of cushion around, the Rivian should perform very well safety wise.

 Though the Rivian is an element worthy rig, if you found your self inside one, you’d have a hard time believing it.
 The R1T’s interior makes for an incredibly comfortable ride.

 Like the spacious seven-seater R1S, the R1T offers plenty of leg room, seat adjustment, and comforts found in most luxury vehicles.

 While you let the R1T tote you home from a long day on the trail, you relax in a trimmed chic environment.
 Matte wood trims the interior along with polished metal accents.

-The beautiful interior is great, but what makes a Rivian so worthy?
-Despite its elegant design, the interior has the ability to handle the elements as much as the rest of the truck!
+The beautiful interior is excellent, but what makes a Rivian so worthy?
+Despite its elegant design, the interior can handle the elements as much as the rest of the truck!
 Dirty dogs and shoes are welcome aboard.

-There’s rubberized and sealed floormats and the upholstery is durable, water wicking, and allows for easy cleaning.
+There are rubberised and sealed floormats, and the upholstery is durable, water wicking, and allows for easy cleaning.
 The electric vehicle aspect means no pesky driveshaft tunnel to trip over.